Conventions, tips, and pitfalls

-- Don’t raise a traceback (stacktrace).
-Ansible can deal with stacktraces and automatically converts anything unparseable into a failed result, but raising a stacktrace on module failure is not user-friendly.
+Don’t raise a traceback (stacktrace).
+Ansible can deal with stacktraces and automatically converts anything unparsable into a failed result, but raising a stacktrace on module failure is not user-friendly.

 Modules must output valid JSON only.
 Follow these guidelines for creating correct, useful module output:

-- Enable your return values to be serialized as JSON with Python’s standard JSON encoder and decoder library.
-Basic python types (strings, int, dicts, lists, etc) are serializable.
+Enable your return values to be serialized as JSON with Python’s standard JSON encoder and decoder library.
+Basic python types (strings, int, dicts, lists, and so on) are serializable.

-- Do not return an object via exit_json().
+Do not return an object using exit_json().
 Instead, convert the fields you need from the object into the fields of a dictionary and return the dictionary.